Best (& Worst) States to Buy Investment Property in 2025

 8. California

-California does have a high cost of living, with median home values soaring above the $530,000 mark.
+California has a high cost of living, with median home values soaring above the $530,000 mark.
 With household incomes averaging $78,600, over 45% of residents rent instead of buy.
 Rent looks to be over $1,600 per month.
 The state only loses out to Hawaii in rental costs.
 While the population isn’t increasing, California nearly leads the nation in job growth.

 Property taxes in California aren’t as bad as one might think, sitting at 0.76%.
-On the other hand, income taxes for residents can range from 1% to 13.3% depending on how much a family brings in.
+On the other hand, income taxes for residents can range from 1% to 13.3%, depending on how much a family brings in.

 9. Indiana